 Since the oversized unit is constantly short-cycling, the rooms that are furthest away from the thermostat will cool down slower than the interior rooms.
 This causes hot and cold spots throughout your home, which is uncomfortable.
 The temperature of your home should be consistently comfortable.

-Your AC system has vents that emit air and return vents that absorb air.
+Your AC system has supply vents that deliver air and return vents that draw it back.
 Since an oversized air conditioner shuts off soon after being turned on, the air inside your home won’t circulate properly.
-This, in turn, can lead to the formation of mold.
-If you can see a lot of condensation on your windows, mold growth, or there’s a slight smell of mildew in the air, it might mean that your home has an AC that’s too big.
+This, in turn, can lead to mold growth or poor indoor air quality.
+If you can see a lot of condensation on your windows, mold, or there’s a slight smell of mildew in the air, it might mean that your home has an AC that’s too big.

 6. AC is Too Loud

 Yes, we are supposed to hear when the AC is on, but it’s designed to be white noise.
-If you often find yourself having to turn up your TV or having to speak louder so that your family members can hear you because your AC is too loud, it may be due to the fact that your oversized air conditioner is forcing more air than your home’s ducts can handle.
+If you often find yourself having to turn up your TV or speak louder so that your family members can hear you because your AC is too loud, it may be because your oversized air conditioner is forcing more air than your home’s ducts can handle.

-Your AC is a big investment, and it can be upsetting to figure out that yours is not the right size, only costing you more.
+Your AC is a big investment, and it can be frustrating to discover it’s not the right size, only costing you more.
 If your AC is in fact too big for your home, there are a couple of possible solutions:

-Get a Standalone Humidifier: If your too-large AC is causing your home to feel humid, and you’re not able to invest in a new one, a standalone humidifier may help.
-When used along with your AC, a humidifier can help to get rid of the excess air moisture.
+Get a Standalone Humidifier: If your too-large AC is making your home feel humid and you’re not able to invest in a new one, a standalone humidifier may help.
+When used with your AC, a humidifier can help reduce excess moisture in the air.

-Add Ductwork: You’ll want to get an opinion from an AC professional for this one — in some situations, adding extra air ducts to part of your home that isn’t currently cooled can help to distribute the extra air from a system that’s oversized.
+Add Ductwork: You’ll want to get an opinion from an AC professional for this one — in some situations, adding extra air ducts to a part of your home that isn’t currently cooled can help distribute the extra air from an oversized system.
 An example of this would be your garage.

-Replace Your AC: Although this is a big investment, the best option may be to replace the system.
-Unfortunately, this is an expensive solution but will be beneficial in the long run, both for your comfort and your utility bill.
-Replacing your oversized AC with an appropriately-sized unit will also cut down on the need for repairs in the future due to issues from the wrong sized unit.
+Replace Your AC: Although this is a big investment, replacing the system may be the best option.
+Unfortunately, this is an expensive solution, but it will be beneficial in the long run, both for your comfort and your utility bill.
+Replacing your oversized AC with an appropriately sized unit will also cut down on the need for repairs in the future due to issues from the wrong-sized unit.

 Call us today at (407) 915-0144 or schedule an appointment online.